FD(LEGAL) - ADMISSIONS

 A person is entitled to the benefits of the available school fund for a school year if:

-Is at least 18 years of age and under 26 years of age and is enrolled in an adult high school diploma and industry certification charter school program under Education Code 29.259.
+- Is at least 18 years of age and under 50 years of age and is enrolled in an adult education program provided under the adult high school charter school program under Education Code Chapter 12, Subchapter G.

 Education Code 25.001(a), 48.003

 The principal of each district school shall ensure that each student admitted to that school has complied with requirements for screening of special senses and communication disorders, spinal screening, and a risk assessment for Type 2 diabetes, or has submitted an affidavit of exemption.
 Health and Safety Code 36.005, 37.002, 95.003(c) [See FFAA]